eaplatanios/jelly-bean-world/README.md

 an example with more types of items as well as a visualization using the MapVisualizer class.

+### Agent class

+Agents have a very simple interface.
+They have an abstract `next_move` method which should contain the decision-making logic of the agent and return the direction in which the agent has decided to move.
+They also have an abstract `save` method that users can implement to save the state of an agent to a file.
+`save` is called by Simulator whenever the simulator is saved.

+Agents also have a private fields that store state information, such as the agent's position, current scent perception, current visual perception, etc.

 ## Using C++

 The typical workflow is as follows: